dbcli/mycli/README.md

       -S, --socket TEXT             The socket file to use for connection.
       -p, --password                Force password prompt.
-      --pass TEXT                   Password to connect to the database -v, --version                 Version of mycli.
+      --pass TEXT                   Password to connect to the database --ssl-ca PATH                 CA file in PEM format --ssl-capath TEXT             CA directory
+      --ssl-cert PATH               X509 cert in PEM format --ssl-key PATH                X509 key in PEM format --ssl-cipher TEXT             SSL cipher to use
+      --ssl-verify-server-cert      Verify server's "Common Name" in its cert against hostname used when connecting.
+This
+                                    option is disabled by default
+      -v, --version                 Version of mycli.
       -D, --database TEXT     	    Database to use.
       -R, --prompt TEXT             Prompt format (Default: "\t \u@\h:\d> ")